-Selection for the Oakhill College Athletics team is based on performance at the College athletics carnival – held on the School grounds.
+Selection for the Oakhill College Athletics team is based on performance at the College Athletics Carnival – held on the College grounds.
 For all field events, first place is selected, while for all short distance track events, usually two runners represent the College.

 Age groups range from under 12’s through to under 18’s.
 Girls can compete in the senior age groups – under 17’s and 18’s.

 Basketball continues to grow each year, with the College experiencing success across many age groups each season.
-Students at Oakhill have the opportunity to play basketball either in the Summer ISA competition (this is the Oakhill College school competition) or the Hills District local competition (usually held on a weekday afternoon/evening) at Hills basketball Stadium.
-Most students play in the school based ISA competition in terms 4 and 1.
-Oakhill teams in the Hills competition are usually based on friendship groups and is run by Hills Basketball.
+Students at Oakhill have the opportunity to play basketball either in the Summer ISA competition (this is the Oakhill College school competition) or the Hills District local competition (usually held on a weekday afternoon/evening) at the Hills Basketball Stadium.
+Most students play in the school-based ISA competition in Terms 4 and 1.
+Oakhill teams in the Hills competition are usually based on friendship groups and this is run by Hills Basketball.

 Oakhill College Cricket Club operates under the auspices of Oakhill College.
-Junior players (Under 13’s – 16’s ) can represent Oakhill College in the Northern Districts competition, while senior students have the opportunity to represent the College 1st XI and 2nd XI in the ISA competition.
+Junior players (Under 13’s – 16’s ) can represent Oakhill College in the HKHDCA competition, while senior students have the opportunity to represent the College 1st XI and 2nd XI in the ISA competition.